 Over the years we have frequently been asked by students or hobby batmakers for materials to make a bat at home or school.
 Experience has shown us that the best way to approach this is to buy a partmade blade which has already been machined, pressed and fitted using our specialist machinery as these early stages are very hard to replicate outside of the workshop.
 This blade can then be shaped and finished.
 We can supply bats in grades 1, 2 or 3, plus sub-standards which are ideal as a cheaper way to experiment.

-Saturday fittings – the showroom and bat fittings workshop are both open for the morning between March and September only, and the rest of the workshop is normally available to see and for us to access as necessary.
+the showroom and bat fittings workshop are both open for the morning between March and August only, and the rest of the workshop is normally available to see and for us to access as necessary.
 We see people on a first come, first served basis and spend as much time as circumstances allow.

-weekday fittings – these are held in the bat fittings workshop only, as normal production is running in the main workshop.
-During the season (March to September) please refer to our opening times above, but out of season please call for an appointment.
+these are held in the bat fittings workshop only, as normal production is running in the main workshop.
+Please refer to our opening times above, but we always recommend a quick call/email before your visit, especially if travelling some distance.
 On weekdays we see people as efficiently as possible within the confines of full production, whilst ensuring that we obtain the necessary information for the bat(s).
 Whether on a Saturday or mid-week, any bespoke bat will need to go back into production for many processes after your visit, even if we make to, or select at a sanded stage.

 The priority is to achieve the right wood and specification and there is no fixed time or method to this – we concentrate on establishing the correct detail so that when you leave, both you and we know what we are working to achieve.